ThorneGladwin/alexa_skill_template/README.md

 ### get:lambda
 Creates a backup of the existing lambda function functionality and saves it in the backup folder.
 The local version of lambda is replaces with the latest version of lambda from the cloud.

+## get:skill
+Retrieves the latest skill manifest from the cloud.
+A backup of the local version will be taken beforehand.

+## get:all
+Runs get:skill, get:model and get:lambda together.

 ### deploy:skill
 Deploys the local version of skill.json to the cloud.
 A backup of the cloud version is taken beforehand.